thoth-station/adviser/docs/source/predictors/package_combinations.rst

 <https://pypi.org/project/absl-py>`__ packages.

-When computing combinations of certain package or packages it is often a good practice to pin versions of packages to specific versions.
+When computing combinations of certain package or packages it is often a good practice to pin versions of all the other packages to specific versions.
 This can be accomplished on the requirements level (Pipfile) but this is in general considered as a bad practice for this use case.
 Having dependencies locked on pipeline unit level allows locking of a package only if it is about to be resolved.
 On the other hand, locking packages on requirements level creates request for the resolver to have the given requirement always present in the stack.
-This can have negative impact on the tested software as the tested part is not minimal.
+This can have negative impact on the tested software as the tested part is not minimal and the required dependency can affect how dependency graph looks like with respect to other dependencies as well.

 See Amun inspection present in `thoth-station/dependency-monkey-zoo repository
 <https://github.com/thoth-station/dependency-monkey-zoo/tree/master/tensorflow/inspection-2020-09-08.1>`__